JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/admin/external_auth.md

 Popular CMS softwares (Wordpess, ...) offers plugins implementing OpenID Connect.

-So can also use provider such as Google, Facebook, ...

 To enable this feature, first you have to create a client on your provider side (check the related documentation for enabling OpenID Connect).
 Then go to the [plugin settings](/peertube-plugin-livechat/documentation/admin/settings), and enable "{{% livechat_label external_auth_custom_oidc_label %}}".